ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 As a step in this direction, one can be tempted to introduce a different security group for each different set of access rights.
 However, this inconveniently results in additional keying material to distribute and manage.
 In particular, if the access rights pertaining to a node change, this requires to evict the node from the group, after which the node has to join a different group aligned with its new access rights.
 Moreover, the keying material of both groups would have to be renewed for their current members.
 Overall, this would have a non negligible impact on operations and performance.

 Instead, a fine-grained yet flexible access control model can be enforced within the same group, by using the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
-That is, a client has to first obtain authorization credentials in the form of an Access Token, and upload it to the resource server(s) in the group before accessing the intended resources.
+That is, a client has to first obtain authorization credentials in the form of an access token, and upload it to the resource server(s) in the group before accessing the intended resources.

 The ACE framework delegates to separate profile documents how to secure communications between the client and the resource servers.
 However each of the current profiles of ACE defined in {{RFC9202}}{{RFC9203}}{{RFC9431}}{{I-D.ietf-ace-edhoc-oscore-profile}} relies on a security protocol that cannot be used to protect one-to-many group messages, for example sent over IP multicast.